A multitude of Jesuses. A safe sex video that recommends you use a latex barrier for kissing. Some very unconvincing signs of demonic possession.

 Early on, we were treated with a montage of local news bloopers, all from the same hapless channel.
 These were hysterical.
 People walking in front of the newscasters, standing in the wrong place, and cracking up at the sound of a funny-sounding name.

-You can’t have a Found Footage Festival with an exercise montage, and this one offered a Big Bird rip-off, fitness routines that wouldn’t help anybody, and plenty of laughs.
+You can’t have a Found Footage Festival without an exercise montage, and this one offered a Big Bird rip-off, fitness routines that wouldn’t help anybody, and plenty of laughs.
 And a lot of nudity (the show is not for kids, although teenagers will love it).

 Speaking of adult entertainment, there’s a section on porn – which was considerably cleaner than the exercise montage.
 It contained only the scenes that most people fast forward through.
 The dirtiest moment in this section nvolved an obscene logo on a Frisbee.
 Prueher and Pickett tossed a Frisbee with the same logo into the audience (they also sold them, along with DVDs, after the show).